OUR ARTICLES

 Other things I enjoy doing are dancing and making videos on TikTok, hang out with friends or family and go to the gym regularly.
 Sometimes I prefer to just stay in my room or have ‘me’ time by reading a book or watching a Netflix series or movie to get my mind off things.

 Your Instagram features inspirational and motivational messages and you have a significant amount of followers.
-What inspired you to start this account and to start sharing these things?
+What inspired you to start this account and share these things?

-I really only started this account to keep in contact with close family and friends, however overtime after seeing so much negativity on social media, I just wanted to share a lot more positivity.
-I also know a lot of people struggle with self image or believing in themselves to be better or to chase their dreams, so my goal was to help inspire those who were in my shoes to do exactly that, chase your dreams, have a positive mindset and don’t let anyone deter you.
-Self confidence and motivation is key.
-Resilience taught me a great deal and I just wanted to be able to share that experience with everyone.
+I really only started this account to keep in contact with close family and friends; however, over time, after seeing so much negativity on social media, I just wanted to share a lot more positivity.
+I also know a lot of people struggle with self-image or believing in themselves to be better or to chase their dreams, so my goal was to help inspire those who were in my shoes to do exactly that: chase your dreams, have a positive mindset and don’t let anyone deter you.
+Self-confidence and motivation are key.
+Resilience taught me a great deal, and I just wanted to be able to share that experience with everyone.

 You have accumulated quite a large social media following (5k on Instagram and 70k+ on TikTok, what is it like being looked to as an influencer doctor?